Email marketing

 Use a sense of urgency

 If subscribers don’t believe your email will contain anything important, they won’t open it.
 It’s a good idea for your email subject lines to create a sense of urgency to convince readers to open emails immediately.
-It’s based on the feeling that if they don’t open the email, they may lose out on something crucial.
+This is based on the fear of missing out (and we have FOMO email marketing examples for inspiration).
+Is one of your real estate listings going to expire soon?
+Will you only host one open house at a particular property?
+Put this information in the subject line of your email.

 Here’s an example of using a sense of urgency: